karlek/wabisabi/README.md

 complex(math.Abs(real(c)), imag(c))
 ```

-## Z<sub>0</sub>
+### Z<sub>0</sub>

 ```go
 z := randomPoint(random)
 z := complex(math.Sin(real(c)), math.Sin(imag(c)))
 ```

-## Future
+### Future

 * Only allow a certain type of orbits.
-    - Convex hull to check roundness?
+    - How to discern between different types?
-    - Constant increment on certain axis indicates spirals?
+        + Constant increment on certain axis indicates spirals?
-    - Iteration length is not connected to orbits type?
-    - How many orbit types are there?
-    - Find more ways to discern different kinds of orbits.
-* Downsizing
-    - Currently this feature is not supported in wabisabi, but _imagemagicks_ `convert` command supports resizing: `convert a.jpg -resize 25600x25600 b.jpg`
+        + Convex hull to check roundness?
+        + Is iteration length related to orbit types?

 * Super sampling
-    - Actually not sure how this differs from rendering a larger buddhabrot and just downsizing it?
+    - Not sure how this differs from rendering a larger buddhabrot and just downsizing it?
         + Probably is just skipping the render and resizing step and calculating the values in the histograms directly.

 * Since the orbits reminds me of a circle; it could be possible to unravel the circle and convert them into sine-waves to create tones :D
-    - Outer convex hull -> Radius (max, min (amplitude))
+    - Outer convex hull to get the radius and by extension the amplitude.

 * Test slices instead of fixed size arrays for runtime allocation of iterations and width/height.
-* Why does the coefficient seem to be capped at 1.37~?

 * More than 3 histograms?
-    - Only makes sense with color spaces with more than 3 values such as cmyk?
+    - Doesn't this only make sense with color spaces with more than 3 values such as CMYK?

-## Co-efficient
+### Co-efficient

 The coefficient on the __real__ axis has two properties:

+* Why does the coefficient seem to be capped at 1.37~?
 * When larger than _1_ it twists into something looking like a set of armor.
     - This then eventually twists into itself at around 1.37~ where it becomes only two specks of dust.
     - It twists on two points towards the center.